 The duties of an ICU nurse include assessing the patient’s condition, implementing and carrying out medical plans.
 They monitor vital signs, assist doctors during procedures, and give ordered fluids and medications, managing ventilation and life support equipment.
-In some institutions ICU nurses extracts blood for laboratory testing and some incorporate dialyzing patients.
-The ICU nurse is also responsible with patient’s personal care and hygiene such as eating, bathing and dressing.
+In some institutions, ICU nurses extracts blood for laboratory testing and some incorporate dialyzing patients.
+The ICU nurse is also responsible for patient’s personal care and hygiene such as eating, bathing and dressing.

-ICU nurses respects and promotes the rights of the patient in cases when patient is unable to do it himself.
-They serve as a liaison between the patients, patient’s family and the healthcare team.
+ICU nurses respects and promotes the rights of the patient in cases when the patient is unable to do it himself.
+They serve as a liaison between the patients, patient’s family, and the healthcare team.
 They also provide emotional support and health education to the family.
 They also take in the burden of comforting relatives in end-of-life situations.

 Once the patient is stable, they are transferred to the regular room.
-The ICU nurse is responsible in transferring the patient safely and endorsing the significant events that had happened to the new team.
+The ICU nurse is responsible for transferring the patient safely and endorsing the significant events that had happened to the new team.

 10 Qualities of an ICU nurse

 2. They are emotionally stable.
 Nursing is a stressful job.
-An ICU nurses should be emotionally stable, with the chaos and the emotional overflow in the area.
+ICU nurses should be emotionally stable, with the chaos and the emotional overflow in the area.
 The nurse should be able to control her emotions and show a strong facade.
 The nurse should be able to disconnect personal life with work especially in situations of suffering and death.

 4. They are punctual and flexible.
-Like other nurses in the hospital, they too cover 24 hours in a day.
+Like other nurses in the hospital, they too cover 24 hours a day.
 They work long shifts that start late at night or early in the morning.
 They are punctual and always on time, not only in their shift schedule but also in giving medications.

 6. They are neat and organized.
 Nurses from the other area would say that nurses in the ICU have obsessive-compulsive disorder (OCD) because they like everything labeled and organized.
 For ICU nurses, it is much easier for them to move around fast when they know where their supplies are at.
 If you call hating untangled IV lines, inappropriate labels, and poorly secured IV lines, OCD.
 Then all ICU nurses have OCD.